 - Individual differences.
 Your personality, attitude and competence play a role in keeping you motivated.
 For instance, when we work in positions that are suited to our personality preferences, we’re more likely to keep the motivation that we brought to the work and to contribute in meaningful ways.
 Or when we’re feeling good about our ability to complete tasks or to perform well in our job, we’re more likely to be motivated.
 While this source is primarily attributable to the individual, it doesn’t mean the manager doesn’t have a role to play too.
 Because of the pandemic, employees may have new responsibilities and find themselves in situations where they may not be prepared or have the necessary skills.
 It’s important for managers to pay attention and help their employees to “get up to speed.”
 The sooner you do this, the sooner your employees can gain the necessary competence and confidence to perform their new tasks successfully and fulfill their job responsibilities.

 - Stress.
 It will come as no surprise that stressful work conditions can cause employees to burn out and dread going to work.
 While stress can give us short-term boosts to meet deadlines, it can become debilitating, adversely affecting our health and well-being, when it returns frequently or lasts for long periods of time.
 How leaders respond during times of stress is critical.
 Given the sudden changes and uncertainty that have occurred as a result of the pandemic, employees are stressed.
-So, as a manager, take the time to have a one-on-one conversation with your employees to talk about how their adjusting to the new changes and to see what’s working and what’s not.
+So, as a manager, research the top tips to avoid burnout at work and take the time to have a one-on-one conversation with your employees to talk about how their adjusting to the new changes and to see what’s working and what’s not.
 This will give you the opportunity not only to listen and to empathize, but to work with the employee to address stressors the individual is dealing with.

 - Organizational culture.
 Culture is a big deal.
 The significance of culture is rooted in the fact that it consists of core values that permeate every part of the organization from norms to decision making.
 People often choose to work for an organization because the culture “fits” their preferences for how they want to work.
 Kim Cameron and Robert Quinn (2011) have identified four cultures that are indicative of most organizations: clan, adhocracy, hierarchy and market.
 Each of these cultures has a unique set of values that influence multiple facets of the organization from the flow of information to how firms integrate standardized processes and procedures.
 If there’s a “mismatch” between the organizational culture and how an employee prefers to work, there’s a chance the employee will no longer be motivated.
 So, leaders should pay attention to how social distancing and remote work are affecting their culture.
 For example, adhocracy cultures are characterized by lots of collaboration and teamwork in order to drive innovation in the marketplace.
 Replicating those values in your new “virtual” culture will be important, so employees continue to work in ways that are congruent with the values that caused them to choose your company.